mattmaynes2/aria/reports/research/04-CommunicationProtocols.md

 4.8 Z-Wave Implementation Specifics
 -----------------------------------

-Any microcontroller or processing unit that is shield compatible can be turned into a Z-Wave communication device.
+Any processing unit with USB support can be easily turned into a Z-Wave master, using a Z-Wave USB stick.
+Converting an arduino into a Z-Wave slave is not a simple.
+There are specialized arduino boards that have the Z-Wave protocol built in.
+Another option is to attach a radio frequency device to an arduino, and to implement the Z-Wave stack protocol manually.
+The easiest way to have Z-Wave slave devices is simply not to make them, but to buy them.